adrielepinto/health_insurance_cross_sell/README.md

 Use Machine Learning algorithm to sort a list priorizing the most interested customers, that can be seen by Google Sheets;

 # Assumptions
+In validating the hypotheses, a case study was carried out for each feature due to the lack of clear data to obtain insights.

 # Attribute List
 - Id: unique customer identifier.